matacoder/caddy-docker/README.md

     external: true
  ```

- `external: true` as you may guess exteral here means that caddy's docker compose must not create them.
+ `external: true` as you may guess external here means that caddy's docker compose must not create them.

- 4. Mount volumes to caddy container
+ ## 4. Mount volumes to caddy container

 ```yaml
 services: